jilljenn/slides/ectel2022.md

 (framework inspired by NeurIPS "Hide and Seek" challenge in healthcare by \cite{jordon2020hide})

-# Membership inference
+# Exaample scenarios of membership inference

 Membership inference seems innocuous, but could lead to privacy issues.

 For instance, if we want to publish a dataset of test results for students with special needs using an anonymizing method, it shouldn't be possible to guess who was selected to generate the published dataset.

+Should the system be able to adapt to people with special needs, without guessing the condition?

 More generally, any leak of information is potentially bad

 # Reidentification

-We use a heuristic based on Longest Common Subsequence to reidentify
+We use a heuristic based on Longest Common Subsequence (LCS) to reidentify

 \begin{figure}
 \centering